MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsExportAcquiredPhoneNumberStatus.md

 DownloadLinkExpiry   : 2024-08-29 22:51:17Z
 DownloadLinkExpiry   : <link>
 ```
-This example displays the status of the export acquired phone numbers operation with the use of variable named "orderId".
+This example displays the status of the export acquired phone numbers operation with the use of a variable named "orderId".

 ### Example 3
 ```powershell